Don’t pass on this amazing National Park in the western section of Colorado.

 Quick Overview of Mesa Verde National Park

-Mesa Verde is a bit of a gem, in that it isn’t quite as popular as it deserves, meaning you often don’t have to deal with the oppressive crowds some parks suffer from.
+Mesa Verde is a bit of a hidden gem, meaning you often don’t have to deal with the oppressive crowds some parks suffer from.

 Your RV in the Park

 Motorhomes are allowed on the main park road and should have no issues navigating it.
 There are many hairpin turns and hills, but nothing really dangerous.

 There are tons of motorhomes that navigate the park every day, as well as plenty of tour buses.
 But if you tow a car with you, there’s a parking lot just past the main entrance gate where you can unhook and leave your rig behind.